panchiniak/proc-stuff/README.md

 17. Adjust "created" timestamp to "changed" where is is mentioned as such.
 Example: `proc_recipients_pubkeys_changed' => json_encode($context['created'])`

-18. Move drupalSettings.proc_field_delta and other settings defined to encryption into the proc scope: `drupalSettings.proc.proc_field_delta`
+18. Move drupalSettings.proc_field_delta and other settings defined at encryption into the proc scope: `drupalSettings.proc.proc_field_delta`

 *General improvements*